 See also: NIRSpec Predicted Performance

 Figure 3 shows NIRSpec predicted sensitivity in MOS mode observations for a point source observed in ten 966 s exposures, for all filter-grating combinations available for science.
+Sensitivity estimates in the other science modes are similar.
 Observers testing NIRSpec performance and preparing proposals should always use the JWST Exposure Time Calculator (ETC) to obtain the most recent sensitivity estimates.

 Each mode in NIRSpec has its own planning interface template in the Astronomer's Proposal Tool (APT) software.
 Follow the links below to access the documentation for each of the observing modes: